 By this time, a player should have the strength to handle a heavier and longer setup and, hopefully, can bring the muscle memory from their time with a fiddlestick onto the field.
 Youth sticks are still lighter and easier to handle than a full-size adult stick so your child will not be jumping into the deep end right away.

-If you think a youth stick is better for your player, check out our guide to complete lacrosse sticks to see the best available options.
+If you think a youth stick is better for your player, check out our guide to the best youth & beginner lacrosse sticks to see the best available options.